 This was not observed in \cite{Ramos2020} given the larger and more uncertain velocity widths there, as well as the omission of some of the systematic effects described here.

-In conclusion, the work here demonstrates the surprising, yet longstanding, prediction that tunneling takes less time when it is less probable.
+The work here shows that tunneling generally takes less time when the tunneling event has a lower probability to occur due to a larger energy deficit below the barrier.
 We observe the characteristic decrease of $\tau_y$ below the barrier, which for a Gaussian barrier indicates that transmission is dominated by tunneling.
 Additionally, we witness the increase in $\tau_y$ for lower barriers and conclude through comparisons with theory that atomic interactions play little role in our measured times in transmission.
 Future work will study the distinct histories of transmitted and reflected particles, not only due to the role of atomic interactions, but more fundamentally because of the differing forbidden regions these subensembles probe.